Fore-Edge Book Paintings from the Boston Public Library

 Most often the artwork would reflect the content of the book (as shown in the chess example above).
 Sometimes it would depict the owner (through a portrait or picture of their home).
 And occasionally it would be oddly incongruous, such as The Poetical Works of John Milton being adorned with a painting of the tomb of Thomas Gray.

-One of the finest collections of fore-edge paintings is held at Boston Public Library, which you can see on their Flickr, and on a dedicated website, which includes an introductory essay by Anne C. Bromer of Bromer Booksellers, who along with her husband gifted this wonderful collection to the Boston Public Library.
-In this post we’ve featured our highlights from their collection.
+One of the finest collections of fore-edge paintings is held at Boston Public Library, which you can see on their Flickr, and on a dedicated website, which includes an introductory essay by Anne C. Bromer of Bromer Booksellers, who along with her husband provided the funds to digitise this wonderful collection.
+In this post we’ve featured our highlights.

 The majority of the digital copies featured are in the public domain or under an open license all over the world, however, some works may not be so in all jurisdictions.
 On each Collections post we’ve done our best to indicate which rights we think apply, so please do check and look into more detail where necessary, before reusing.
 All articles published under a Creative Commons Attribution-ShareAlike 3.0 license.
 Strong Freedom in the Zone.